jupyter-server/enterprise_gateway/README.md

 ### Processing requests

 When your cell is invoked there will be a string variable called `REQUEST` available in the scope of your cell's code.
+If your kernel's language requires variable declarations, you will need to explicitly define the `REQUEST` variable in your notebook.
 This string is a JSON object representing various properties of the request.
 You will need to parse this string to access the properties.
 For example, in python:

 ```python
 # GET /hello/world